clairefro/docusaurus-youtube-localize-plugin/README.md

 # docusaurus-youtube-localize-plugin
-This is a super hacky (temporary) solution for getting iframe embedded Youtube players in Docusaurus docs to render player controls and [published] captions in the language of a given page's `<html lang="<lang>">`
+This is a super hacky (temporary) solution for getting iframe embedded Youtube players in Docusaurus docs to render player controls and [published] captions based on the language of a given page's `<html lang="<lang>">`

 ## Usage